 Varicose veins can be unsightly and uncomfortable, but did you know that they can also pop or burst?
-If you have varicose veins, it’s important to understand what causes a varicose vein rupture so you can take measures to prevent it from happening.
+If you have varicose veins or a popped vein, it’s important to understand what causes a varicose vein rupture so you can take measures to prevent it from happening.
 Let’s take a look at the factors that can cause burst blood vessels in the leg.

 What is a Varicose Vein?